 The goal of Autonomous Healthcare (formerly AreteX Systems) is to leverage data, machine learning, and mathematical modeling to reduce healthcare costs and improve quality of care.
-Our technologies are in a research phase and have not been approved by the FDA.

 Dr. Wassim M. Haddad is the Co-Founder, Chairman of the Board, and Chief Scientific Advisor of Autonomous Healthcare.
 From August 2012 to June 2015 he served as the President and Chief Executive Officer of Autonomous Healthcare.